a2800276/gaml/README.md

 everything in go template double braces (`{{ .go_template_stuff }}`) is passed through and not considered to be a g/haml dot, hash or whatever.

+## Additional Functionality

+### Include

+gaml is able to include other fragments using "> fileToInclude", e.g.

+    %html
+      %body
+        %h1
+          > childOfH1.gaml

+or

+    %html
+      %body
+        %h1
+        > childOfBodySiblingOfH1.gaml

+The examples above will insert the fragments named `childOfH1.gaml`, resp `childOfBodySiblingOfH1.gaml` into the resulting html at a position as suggested by their names.

+To use includes, the Parser needs to be assigned a Loader so it knows how to retrieve the includes.
+If the Parser is created using the FileSystemLoader, loading includes are handled by the same FileSystemLoader by default.
+(This needs to be explained more clearly:)

 ## Most glaring HAML incompatibilities